 Sizes of Half Dolls

-Most half dolls are between 2 and 6 inches tall, although there are smaller and also a few larger examples.
+Most half dolls are between two and six inches tall, although there are smaller and also a few larger examples.

 Materials and Characteristics of Half Dolls

 Half dolls are generally made of porcelain (glazed bisque, sometimes called china) although there are also models made in unglazed bisque.
 Half dolls have also been made out of composition, wax, and many other materials.

 Half dolls are often found unmarked, marked Germany or "Made in Germany," or with a four- or five-digit mold number.
 Models from Japan can be marked "Japan" or "Made in Japan".
 Only a few companies such as Dressel & Kister and F. W. Goebel would sometimes mark half dolls with their company's distinctive mark.